 The following represent a sample of the available quality individual web resources on constitutional and administrative law.

 Constitution Committee of the UK House of Lords (Official site)

-Basic Law of the Federal Republic of Germany (English translation which includes amendments until 2010)
+Basic Law of the Federal Republic of Germany (English translation which includes amendments up to Dec 2014)